 In 2013 we collaborated with Indigenous artist Peter Farmer to produce a window for the new Mortuary Complex at St. Charles Gairdner Hospital in Perth, WA.
-This window was an e1075629_569228919781967_2046518890_nxtensive undertaking and took over four months to complete.
+This window was an extensive undertaking and took over four months to complete.

 This window tells a fantastic story as follows: